 Note: If you enroll in a Medicare Advantage plan, you will no longer need to present your red, white and blue Medicare card to providers as all your care is coordinated through your Medicare Advantage company.

 Similar to the privacy relating to other cards in your wallet, you should approach your Medicare Card with the same level of protection.
 Make sure your medical provider and insurance brokers are using encrypted electronic transmissions in all transactions.
 If using other forms, make sure they are taking the necessary precautions to protect your information.

 What if I lose my Medicare card?

 If you misplace your Medicare card, you can request a replacement from Social Security either online or via phone.

-✓ Option 1 – Visit the Medicare Card Replacement section on Social Security website, or
+✓ Option 1 – Visit the Medicare Card Replacement section on the Social Security website, or

 NOTE: Your actual replacement card could take up to 30 days to get to you in the mail.
 Should you need proof of benefits prior to that, ask and they can provide you proof until your replacement card arrives.

 What is an Authorized Representative?

 Typically, an authorized representative is your guardian, your durable power-of-attorney for healthcare or just your durable power-of-attorney.
 This person is somebody you select to assist you with your Medicare-related matters, which include: